MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-setup.md

 5. On the **Choose assessments** screen, select the dropdown arrow next to **Recommended templates** to see the list of assessments we think apply to your organization.
 Check the boxes next to the templates you want to use for creating assessments, then select **Next**.

-6. Review your final selections and select **Add recommended assessments** to create your new assessments.
+6. Review your final selections and select **Add Recommended Assessments** to create your new assessments.

 Learn more about getting started with assessments by visiting the [Assessments page](#assessments-page) section below.